 Shot of the EEG cap being submerged in a KCl-baby shampoo solution.

 Shot of the subject sitting on a chair.
+2.7.2 and 2.7.3 recorded in one shot

 Talent covers the subject’s shoulders with two large towels.

 To locate the vertex, place a mark at the halfway distance between nasion and inion [1].
 Mark the halfway distance between both pre-auricular points [2].
 Then mark the intersection of both marks [3].
+2.8.1, 2.8.2 and 2.8.3 recorded in one shot

 Talent marks the halfway distance between the nasion and inion.